DataDog/datadog-cloudfoundry-buildpack/examples/cf-python-sample-app/README.md

-# A sample Cloud Foundry App with dogstatsd and Python
+# A sample Cloud Foundry App in Python

 This App is an example of how to use the [Datadog Cloudfoundry Buildpack](https://github.com/datadog/datadog-cloudfoundry-buildpack).